-“American Express cardmembers are willing to spend more and be more loyal to their cards by only going to businesses where their card is accepted,” the Analyst stated.
+However, those who only want to use their AmEx most likely know which businesses accept it, and which don’t.
+The analyst explained, “American Express cardmembers are willing to spend more and be more loyal to their cards by only going to businesses where their card is accepted.”

 To see if small businesses actually found it beneficial to accept American Express in their establishments, I spoke with two people who run a small business in the Los Angeles area.
 I sat down with Matt Wise, general manager of The Roger Room, a cocktail lounge.
 “It’s really worth the small fee,” said Wise.

-He agreed with my feeling of astonishment when retailers won’t accept AmEx cards.
+He agreed that more businesses should accept AmEx cards.
 “I prefer when it is easy to exchange goods and services.
-Any friction in the process can detract from the experience itself.’”
+Any friction in the process can detract from the experience itself.”

-Lillian Cavalieri is the founder and CEO of iPrecinct LLC, a political data technology company that provides campaign software to enhance overall quality of game strategy.
-She also happens to accept American Express and enlightened me on just how beneficial it can be to have this card on your side from a business owner’s standpoint.
+Lillian Cavalieri is the founder and CEO of iPrecinct LLC, a political data technology company.
+She also happens to accept American Express and enlightened me on just how beneficial it can be to have this card on your side from a business owner’s point of view.

 “We have way more sales using American Express.
 Thirteen percent more,” said Cavalieri.

-In fact, Cavalieri said customers would frequently ask if iPrecinct accepted American Express, to the point where she put up an icon on her site notifying the public that they do take it.
+In fact, Cavalieri said customers would frequently ask if iPrecinct accepted American Express, to the point where she put up an icon on her site to notify their acceptance.

-She also informed me American Express is excellent when it comes to discrepancies.
-She said if there is an issue between the business and the customer, American Express will resolve it within 24-48 hours, unlike other cards that can take two to three business days to fix the problem.
+She also informed me that American Express is excellent when it comes to discrepancies.
+If there is an issue between the business and the customer, American Express will resolve it within 24-48 hours, unlike other cards that can take three business days or longer to fix the problem.
 This allows Cavalieri to deliver faster service, which is key to a business that is built on delivering data quickly.

 The source at American Express said the number one customer complaint is why a merchant will not accept their card.
 Once this happens, American Express will actually call the merchant to find out why they don’t use them and to see if they will start.